zonemaster/zonemaster/docs/specifications/tests/MethodsV2.md

 all Test Case specifications.

 Before the transition all Test Cases specifications use version 1 ([Methods]).
-During the transitions it will be stated in the specific specification if the Test Case uses methods from version 1 ([Methods]) or methods from version 2 (this document).
+During the transition it will be stated in each specification if the Test Case uses methods from version 1 ([Methods]) or methods from version 2 (this document).
 When the transition is completed, the version 1 document will be removed.